T3p/pois/README.md

 python run_rllab.py
 ```

-This should run pois1 (action-based POIS for CPU) on the cartpole environment (rllab version)
+This should run pois1 (action-based POIS for CPU) on the 'cartpole' environment (rllab version)